-4. Implementation Supports (to a maximum of 35% of total funds)
+2. Professional Learning and Implementation Supports (to a maximum of 35% of total funds)

-To support the Student Success Leader with school and system leader capacity building, as well as support for system implementation of Student Success initiatives.
+To support the Student Success Leader with school and system leader capacity building, as well as support for system implementation of Student Success Page 4 of 6 initiatives that identify and address the learning, engagement, well-being and equity needs of students who are not achieving consistent success.
 This is in addition to any funding for central coordination provided through SHSM, SCWI Dual Credits etc.